 A well drilled to support production from other wells.
 Some reasons for support wells are: gas injection, water injection, steam injection, salt water disposal, water supply, observation, or combustion air injection.

-An open pond where waste or process water is allowed to stand while suspended materials settle out.
+An open pond where runoff, waste or process water is allowed to stand while suspended materials settle out.
 Settling ponds are common at surface mines, drilling sites, landfills, construction sites, industrial facilities and many other locations.

 a clastic sedimentary rock that is made up of clay-size (less then 1/256 millimeter in diameter) weathering debris.
 It typically breaks into thin flat pieces.

 A unit of weight that equals 2,000 pounds.